Medically reviewed by Kristin Hall, FNP

-Tomatoes, watermelon, guavas, papaya and other fruits are all great sources of lycopene — an important plant-based nutrient that has antioxidant properties.
+According to a study in Frontiers in Pharmacology, tomatoes, watermelon, guavas, papaya and other fruits are all great sources of lycopene — an important plant-based nutrient that has antioxidant properties.

-Lycopene is associated with several health benefits, including improved vascular function and prevention of certain cardiovascular health issues.
+Lycopene is associated with several health benefits, including improved vascular function and the prevention of certain cardiovascular health issues.

 While very little research is available on the potential effects of lycopene on sexual performance in humans, some animal research has found that lycopene may play a role in improving erectile health.